swcarpentry/python-novice-inflammation/01-numpy.md

 standard deviation: 4.61383319712
 ~~~

-> ## Mystery methods in IPython {.callout}
+> ## Mystery functions in IPython {.callout}
 >
-> How did we know what methods data has and how to use them?
-When you are working
+> How did we know what functions NumPy has and how to use them?
-> on your own data it might be something different to a numpy object: how will
-> you know what methods you can use then?
-If you are working in the IPython/Jupyter
+> If you are working in the IPython/Jupyter Notebook there is an easy way to find out.
-> Notebook there is an easy way to find out.
-If you type the name of your object
+> If you type the name of something with a full-stop then you can use tab completion
-> with a full-stop then you can use tab completion (e.g. type `data.` and then press tab)
+> (e.g. type `numpy.` and then press tab)
-> to see a list of all methods that you can use on that object.
+> to see a list of all functions and attributes that you can use.
 After selecting one you
-> can also add a question mark (e.g. `data.cumprod?`) and IPython will return an
+> can also add a question mark (e.g. `numpy.cumprod?`) and IPython will return an
 > explanation of the method!
-This is the same as doing `help(data.cumprod)`..
+This is the same as doing `help(numpy.cumprod)`.

-When analyzing data,
+When analyzing data, though,
-though,
 we often want to look at partial statistics,
 such as the maximum value per patient
 or the average value per day.